 One important aspect to look at is the location and placement of your desk.
-Here are our favorite tips to optimize your desk placement from a feng shui perspective.
+Here are a few favorite tips to optimize your desk placement from a feng shui perspective.

-One of the most important things when it comes to your desk location is that you have a permanent, dedicated work space.
+One of the most important things when it comes to your desk location is that you have a permanent, dedicated space for work.
 This means that you’re not using the corner of the dining table as an office during the day, and then pushing your stack of work papers out of the way when it’s time for dinner.
 If you want a stable, supported career, it’s important to have a dedicated space where you can really focus on work.

 If you are working from home and you have a separate room that you can use as an office, that’s ideal.
-Otherwise, if you need to set up your desk in a shared room, do your best to create some visual separation between the different areas.
-Also try to find a place in your home where your work materials won’t be disturbed.
-Your work area, however big or small, should be as permanent as possible.
+If you need to set up your desk in a shared room, do your best to create some visual separation between the different areas.

 If you’re unable to place your desk in the commanding position, there are a few ways to adjust.
 If you have to face away from the door, place a mirror so that you can see a reflection of the door while you’re sitting at your desk.
 If you have to have your desk in line with the door, it’s a good idea to hang a feng shui crystal ball between you and the door to help disperse the energy coming in.